ppy/osu-wiki/news/2024/2024-11-17-monthly-beatmapping-contest-november-2024.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/J3Al-yZgKEw" frameborder="0" allowfullscreen></iframe>
 </div>

-Send your appreciation to [Morusya](https://osu.ppy.sh/users/13681464), [Mniam](https://osu.ppy.sh/users/6050530), [Jemzuu](https://osu.ppy.sh/users/7890134), and [Greaper](https://osu.ppy.sh/users/2369776) for judging this month's contest!
+Send your appreciation to ::Morusya::{ user-id=13681464 }, [Mniam](https://osu.ppy.sh/users/6050530), ::Jemzuu::{ user-id=7890134 }, and [Greaper](https://osu.ppy.sh/users/2369776) for judging this month's contest!

-And special thanks to [Nelly](https://osu.ppy.sh/users/4741164) for coordinating the Monthly Beatmapping Contest for osu!catch throughout the last year!
-Starting with this month's contest, [Morusya](https://osu.ppy.sh/users/13681464) is stepping up to the plate in his stead.
+And special thanks to ::Nelly::{ user-id=4741164 } for coordinating the Monthly Beatmapping Contest for osu!catch throughout the last year!
+Starting with this month's contest, ::Morusya::{ user-id=13681464 } is stepping up to the plate in his stead.

 ## Game modes